tratteo/tratteo/README.md

-## 🚀 About Me
+## 🖊️ About Me

 _Computer Scientist | Tracing my path_

 > **🗿 I build stuff that I love**

-🔥Everything you need is on my website, see you here: https://tratteo.it
+Everything you need is on my website, see you here: https://tratteo.it

 ---